 Prayer is a conversation with God and an outworking of our relationship with God; this is an opportunity to live out the reality of this relationship.
 When praying with someone, it also shows your friend—even though you might not have the words to pray—you do have the will to pray, and that’s often the most important thing.

 What is Intercessory prayer, and how do we do it?
 Here are tools for effective intercessory prayer.

-Have you ever wondered how you should pray when you’re convicted that you should pray?
-One tool available is the acronym ACTS.
+Ever feel like your prayers wander around?
+Or do you lose focus in prayer?
+There are many ways to pray.
+One tool available is the acronym ACTS: Adoration, Confession, Thanksgiving, and Supplication.
 Not only does this acronym help with remembering what to pray for, but it also creates a natural flow of importance for our prayers.